Tyler Technologies (NYSE:TYL) Updates FY 2022 Earnings Guidance

-Tyler Technologies (NYSE:TYL – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Tyler Technologies (NYSE:TYL – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $7.36-$7.52 for the period, compared to the consensus earnings per share estimate of $7.57.
 The company issued revenue guidance of $1.83 billion-$1.87 billion, compared to the consensus revenue estimate of $1.86 billion.

 Tyler Technologies Trading Up 0.2 %

-In other Tyler Technologies news, CFO Brian K. Miller sold 2,500 shares of the company’s stock in a transaction dated Friday, May 13th.
+In other news, CFO Brian K. Miller sold 2,500 shares of the business’s stock in a transaction that occurred on Friday, May 13th.
 The stock was sold at an average price of $358.97, for a total transaction of $897,425.00.
-Following the completion of the sale, the chief financial officer now directly owns 28,594 shares in the company, valued at $10,264,388.18.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other news, Chairman John S. Marr, Jr. sold 6,000 shares of the company’s stock in a transaction dated Wednesday, June 8th.
-The stock was sold at an average price of $363.75, for a total value of $2,182,500.00.
-Following the completion of the sale, the chairman now owns 57,638 shares of the company’s stock, valued at $20,965,822.50.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, CFO Brian K. Miller sold 2,500 shares of the company’s stock in a transaction dated Friday, May 13th.
-The stock was sold at an average price of $358.97, for a total value of $897,425.00.
-Following the completion of the sale, the chief financial officer now directly owns 28,594 shares of the company’s stock, valued at approximately $10,264,388.18.
+Following the completion of the sale, the chief financial officer now owns 28,594 shares in the company, valued at $10,264,388.18.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+In other news, CFO Brian K. Miller sold 2,500 shares of the business’s stock in a transaction that occurred on Friday, May 13th.
+The stock was sold at an average price of $358.97, for a total transaction of $897,425.00.
+Following the completion of the sale, the chief financial officer now owns 28,594 shares in the company, valued at $10,264,388.18.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, Chairman John S. Marr, Jr. sold 6,000 shares of the business’s stock in a transaction that occurred on Wednesday, June 8th.
+The shares were sold at an average price of $363.75, for a total value of $2,182,500.00.
+Following the sale, the chairman now owns 57,638 shares of the company’s stock, valued at approximately $20,965,822.50.
 The disclosure for this sale can be found here.
-2.00% of the stock is currently owned by insiders.
+Insiders own 2.00% of the company’s stock.

 Institutional Investors Weigh In On Tyler Technologies

-Several institutional investors and hedge funds have recently modified their holdings of the stock.
-Vanguard Group Inc. boosted its position in shares of Tyler Technologies by 1.5% in the first quarter.
-Vanguard Group Inc. now owns 4,603,034 shares of the technology company’s stock worth $2,047,844,000 after buying an additional 66,211 shares during the period.
-Invesco Ltd. boosted its holdings in Tyler Technologies by 15.3% in the first quarter.
-Invesco Ltd. now owns 762,769 shares of the technology company’s stock valued at $339,347,000 after purchasing an additional 101,365 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its holdings in Tyler Technologies by 2.9% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 317,060 shares of the technology company’s stock valued at $141,057,000 after purchasing an additional 8,884 shares during the last quarter.
-Eaton Vance Management boosted its holdings in Tyler Technologies by 3.6% in the first quarter.
-Eaton Vance Management now owns 254,008 shares of the technology company’s stock valued at $113,005,000 after purchasing an additional 8,825 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP boosted its holdings in Tyler Technologies by 0.8% in the first quarter.
-Dimensional Fund Advisors LP now owns 118,419 shares of the technology company’s stock valued at $52,683,000 after purchasing an additional 934 shares during the last quarter.
-Hedge funds and other institutional investors own 90.14% of the company’s stock.
+Several institutional investors have recently bought and sold shares of TYL.
+Vanguard Group Inc. lifted its position in shares of Tyler Technologies by 1.5% during the first quarter.
+Vanguard Group Inc. now owns 4,603,034 shares of the technology company’s stock valued at $2,047,844,000 after purchasing an additional 66,211 shares in the last quarter.
+Invesco Ltd. lifted its position in shares of Tyler Technologies by 15.3% during the first quarter.
+Invesco Ltd. now owns 762,769 shares of the technology company’s stock valued at $339,347,000 after purchasing an additional 101,365 shares in the last quarter.
+Charles Schwab Investment Management Inc. lifted its position in shares of Tyler Technologies by 2.9% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 317,060 shares of the technology company’s stock valued at $141,057,000 after purchasing an additional 8,884 shares in the last quarter.
+Eaton Vance Management lifted its position in shares of Tyler Technologies by 3.6% during the first quarter.
+Eaton Vance Management now owns 254,008 shares of the technology company’s stock valued at $113,005,000 after purchasing an additional 8,825 shares in the last quarter.
+Finally, Dimensional Fund Advisors LP lifted its position in shares of Tyler Technologies by 0.8% during the first quarter.
+Dimensional Fund Advisors LP now owns 118,419 shares of the technology company’s stock valued at $52,683,000 after purchasing an additional 934 shares in the last quarter.
+Institutional investors own 90.14% of the company’s stock.

 About Tyler Technologies